 Manufactured, or factored by, ''The General Radial Drill Co.'' of Cincinnati, Ohio, U.S.A. the interesting Schaffner ''9-inch'' bench lathe was over-optimistically described by them as "Beyond Competition".
 The origins of the model are uncertain, for it has also been discovered advertised in a German publication and, with its name, may well have originated in that country.
-Almost certainly first produced during the 1920s. the lathe's real swing was actually considerably larger at 11.25 inches and the between-centres' capacity 24 inches on a 4-foot long V-way bed.
+Almost certainly first produced during the 1920s. the lathe's real swing was considerably larger at 11.25 inches and the between-centres' capacity 24 inches on a 4-foot long V-way bed.
 The machine was advertised as being designed "primarily for the automotive service field" and was available in both a plain-turning and screwcutting versions.
 At glance the lathe had all the hallmarks of being very ordinary indeed; however, in addition to an SKF taper-roller bearing headstock and screwcutting gearbox (at the time both unusual features for this class of machine) hidden inside the cast-iron headstock was an ingenious (and patented) ''friction-drive" system, the "Gibbs V-Disc".
 The mechanism as fitted to early lathes consisted of an electric motor, with a gear housing that moved the output shaft nearer to the headstock spindle.
-A friction disc of ''graphhitized micarta'', was attached to the shaft and, because the motor was pivoted on a stout bar, it was possible to slide and lift it so that the disc pressed against any of the three pulleys on the headstock spindle.
-After what must have been problems maintaining a good enough drive, later machines were considerably modified and used 6-step pulleys on motor and headstock with a friction disc (carried on a separate shaft) imposed between them.
-The modifications increased the number of speeds to six and also resulted in an ingenious and much neater engagement speed control mounted on top of the headstock.
+A friction disc of ''graphhitized micarta'', was attached to the shaft and, because the motor was pivoted on a stout bar, it could be lifted and slid so that the disc could be made to press against any of the three pulleys on the headstock spindle.
+After what must have been problems maintaining an efficient drive, later machines were considerably modified and used 6-step pulleys on both motor and headstock with a friction disc (carried on a separate shaft) positioned between them.
+The modifications increased the number of speeds to six and also resulted in an ingenious and much neater speed control changer mounted on top of the headstock.

 Complete with a 1-phase motor and its drive system, the lathe weighed 400 lbs crated for dispatch (about 350 lbs net) and was listed, in the 1930s, at a basic price of US$255.